Am I eligible for legal aid services?

 If you are ineligible for our services, we would be happy to refer you to one of our trusted partner organizations.

 How do I apply for services with NSLAC?

-All requests for assistance are confidential and accepted by telephone (847) 737-4042 or email info@NSlegalaid.org.
-Phones are answered during business hours Monday-Friday: 9 am-5 pm, with the exception of some holidays.
+All calls for free legal assistance are confidential and accepted by telephone at (847) 737-4042 or by email at firstname.lastname@example.org.
+Phones are answered during business hours, Monday-Friday: 9 am-5 pm, with the exception of some holidays.

 No. However, we can assist eligible clients in applying for a fee waiver, if applicable.

 What is a DOJ-accredited representative?

 The Department of Justice certifies some non-attorneys to assist clients in immigration matters.
 These representatives have completed extensive coursework and training to ensure they are well-equipped to assist you in your immigration legal matters.

 Why is an attorney needed to help fill out immigration forms?